Baseball season is in full swing. Whether you play the game or watch from the sidelines, baseball is loved by many.

 Parents all across the country enjoy watching their kids learn the game and develop a love for baseball.
 But getting an elbow injury will quickly end that love affair.
 Not only will it take them out of the game, but arm injuries have a huge effect on everyday life, making it painful to write and sleep, let alone throw a ball.

 Little league elbow causes pain on the inside of the elbow.
 It can also become painful to move the elbow, and the joint may lock up or feel stuck.
 The pain might develop gradually or come on suddenly while pitching.
-Severe cases of pitcher’s elbow may need surgical treatment to repair the growth plate, but physical therapy is effective for most cases.
+Severe cases of pitcher’s elbow may need surgical treatment to repair the growth plate

 Here are 5 ways to keep your little slugger healthy:

 Practice safe pitching.
 Curve balls and breaking pitches should not be used before age 14; fastball and change-up pitches should be mastered first by young pitchers.
 Throwing curve balls increases stress on the inner elbow if not done properly.
 Be sure to alternate the style of pitch as well.
-A physical therapist or athletic trainer can evaluate how your child throws and show him how to avoid injury and improve his performance.
+An athletic trainer can evaluate how your child throws and show him how to avoid injury and improve his performance.

 Always warm up.
 If muscles are warm and loose, there is less risk of injury.
 Ask the coach or trainer to show your child specific exercises to loosen up his arms.